Step right up for a revival of bizarre world of 'Side Show' on Broadway

 With songs like "Stuck With You," "Who Will Love Me As I Am" and "All in the Mind," they draw the audience into their predicament.

-"Their bright, resonant sopranos blend impeccably; Davie's Violet tackles the top notes with a delicacy and ardor that emphasize fragility and fear, while Padgett gives Daisy pluck and wit," said the newspaper USA Today.
+"Their bright, resonant sopranos blend impeccably; Davie's Violet tackles the top notes with a delicacy and ardour that emphasise fragility and fear, while Padgett gives Daisy pluck and wit," said the newspaper USA Today.

 The New York Daily News said the show's jewels are the songs and added that the power duets by the twins "are worth the price of admission."